 To make it simple, basically, it’s based on your play in one day.
 A long play in a casino’s day raises your “comp-ability,” and playing a little lowers it.
 Play your bankroll over fewer visits and see better mailers – spread out the same amount of money over more visits, less time each visit, the offers decrease.

 Related Posts below by Coach Kitty from TravelZork provide an intriguing way of raising your ADT: Casino Comps | The Big Play Casino Gambling Day – Part 1; Casino Comps | The Big Play Casino Gambling Day – Part 2

 Casino Days, Casino Visits, Casino Comps

 It’s not just about time.
 Lowering your play per hand to play longer won’t increase comps.
 The casino wants two things from your play, time & money.
 Raise one or both (preferably) will raise your value to the casino, thus raising your worth to the casino.

 One significant part of knowing is the “casino day,” which may not be what you consider a day or may differ from casino to casino.
 Some casino day’s start at 12:01 AM, while others start at 6:00 AM.
 Make sure you know which day your play falls on at, for example, 1:00 AM.

 So, if you visit often and put through $50 each time, don’t expect great offers.
-Make fewer visits putting though the same amount in a month and you will find your offers increase.
+Make fewer visits putting through the same amount in a month, and you will find your offers increase.